kostub/iosMath/README.md

 importantly, it is significantly faster than using a `UIWebView`.

 ## Examples
-Here are some formulae that you could render with this library:
+Here are screenshots of some formulae that you could render with this
+library:

 ![Quadratic Formula](img/quadratic.png)